 To be considered as a 50th Anniversary Fellow, complete the “Application for Mt.
-San Angelo Residencies, VCCA in Virginia,” selecting your fellowship interest in the first question.
+San Angelo Residencies, VCCA in Virginia,” selecting your fellowship interest in Question 2.

-* If the application fee presents a significant barrier to application, please write to Artists Services at email@example.com to request an application fee waiver in advance of the deadline.
+* If the application fee presents a significant barrier to application, please write to email@example.com by January 10, 2024, to request an application fee waiver.

 VCCA intends the term artist of color to broadly include those creating original work in a wide variety of literary, visual art, and/or musical/sound disciplines who self-identify as part of one or more of these U.S. census groups: American Indian or Alaskan Native; Asian; Black or African American; Hispanic or Latinx; Middle Eastern or North African; Native Hawaiian or Pacific Islander; Multi-Racial.
 If you have a question about whether VCCA’s studio spaces would be suitable to the nature of your creative work, please write to Artists Services at firstname.lastname@example.org in advance of the deadline.

 Applicants must submit an online application by the deadline, complete with recent work samples, a project description, and a variety of biographical and logistical details.
 VCCA no longer requires letters of recommendation.
 Applicants will be considered for a VCCA residency and as many funding opportunities for which they are eligible.